Understanding Website Hosting & Service Level Agreements

 A Service Level Agreement is a maintenance package for your website.
 Designed to keep your website running smoothly and secure from attempted hacks.

-Any website platform such as WordPress will be regularly updated to improve performance and plug any potential security holes.
+Any website CMS such as WordPress will be regularly updated to improve performance and plug any potential security holes.

 Along with the CMS itself, there are also plugins that are used to add extra functionality to the site.
 These too will need regular maintenance to keep the website running as required.